aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-excel-to-powerpoint/_index.md

 {{% blocks/products/pf/agp/content h2="Merge EXCEL to POWERPOINT Using Python" %}}

-How to merge EXCEL to POWERPOINT?
-With Aspose.Cells for Python library, you can easily merge EXCEL to POWERPOINT programmatically with  a few lines of code.
-[Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+How do I merge EXCEL to POWERPOINT?
+With Aspose.Cells for Python via Java library, you can easily merge EXCEL to POWERPOINT programmatically with  a few lines of code.
+[Aspose.Cells for Python via Java](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You may install Aspose.Cells for Python from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.
+You may install Aspose.Cells for Python via Java from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="Merge EXCEL to POWERPOINT in Python Online for Free" %}}

-The following example demonstrates how to merge EXCEL to POWERPOINT in Python.
+The following example demonstrates how to merge EXCEL to POWERPOINT in Aspose.Cells for Python via Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge EXCEL to POWERPOINT.
 Upload your files, call Workbook.Combine method for merging files, and then save it to POWERPOINT file.
 If you develop code in Python, this will be simpler than it sounds.
 See Python example that merges EXCEL to POWERPOINT.